Partial recovery and weak consistency in the non-uniform hypergraph Stochastic Block Model: Introduction

 \subsection{Comparison with existing results}

 Although many algorithms and theoretical results have been developed for hypergraph community detection, most of them are restricted to uniform hypergraphs, and few results are known for non-uniform ones.
-We will discuss the most relevant ones here and compare our results to theirs.
+We will discuss the most relevant results.

-In \cite{ke2020community}, the authors studied the degree-corrected HSBM with general connection probability parameters by using a tensor power iteration algorithm and Tucker decomposition.
-Their algorithm achieves weak consistency for uniform hypergraphs when the average degree is $\omega(\log^2 n)$, which is the regime complementary to the regime we studied here.
+In \cite{Ke2020CommunityDF}, the authors studied the degree-corrected HSBM with general connection probability parameters by using a tensor power iteration algorithm and Tucker decomposition.
+Their algorithm achieves weak consistency for uniform hypergraphs when the average degree is $\omega(\log^2(N))$, which is the regime complementary to the regime we studied here.
 They discussed a way to generalize the algorithm to non-uniform hypergraphs, but the theoretical analysis remains open.
-The recent paper \cite{zhen2021community} analyzed non-uniform hypergraph community detection by using hypergraph embedding and optimization algorithms and obtained weak consistency when the expected degrees are of $\omega(\log n)$, again a complementary regime to ours.
-Results on spectral norm concentration of sparse random tensors were obtained in \cite{cooper2020adjacency,nguyen2015tensor,jain2014provable,lei2020consistent,zhou2021sparse}, but no provable tensor algorithm in the bounded expected degree is known.
-Testing for the community structure for non-uniform hypergraphs was studied in \cite{yuan2021testing,jin2021sharp}, which is a problem different from community detection.
+The recent paper \cite{Zhen2021CommunityDI} analyzed non-uniform hypergraph community detection by using hypergraph embedding and optimization algorithms and obtained weak consistency when the expected degrees are of $\omega(\log(N))$, again a complementary regime to ours.
+Results on spectral norm concentration of sparse random tensors were obtained in \cite{Cooper2020AdjacencySO, Nguyen2015TensorSV, Jain2014ProvableTF, Lei2020ConsistentCD, Zhou2021SparseRT}, but no provable tensor algorithm in the bounded expected degree case is known.
+Testing for the community structure for non-uniform hypergraphs was studied in \cite{Yuan2022TestingCS, Jin2021SharpIR}, which is a problem different from community detection.